VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 #### init piece

-Definne your own piece and Inherit your piece from `mTableViewPiece`, you should implement the relative
+Define your own piece and Inherit your piece from `mTableViewPiece`, you should implement the relative
 method:
 - `createItemForRow`: used for create one row for the list, it is the most